Postpartum depression (also called PPD) is a kind of depression some women get after having a baby.

 Is PPD the same as the baby blues?

 No. PPD lasts longer and is more serious than baby blues.
-Baby blues are feelings of sadness you may have 3 to 5 days after having a baby.
+Baby blues are feelings of sadness you may have in the first few days after having a baby.
+Baby blues can happen 2 to 3 days after you have your baby and can last up to 2 weeks.
 You may have trouble sleeping, be moody or cranky, and cry a lot.
-These feelings go away about 10 days after your baby’s birth.
-If they don’t, tell your provider.
+If you have feelings that last longer than 2 weeks, tell your provider.
 She can check to see if you may have PPD.

 What causes PPD?